-Ocean ARTic is a partnership aims to brings creatives and marine climate scientists together to explore innovative ways tell the story through climate data of the impact of climate change in the Arctic and Scotland.
+Ocean ARTic was a partnership that brought together creatives and marine climate scientists to explore innovative ways tell the story through climate data of the impact of climate change in the Arctic and Scotland.

 Funded by Creative Scotland and led by MASTS, this work was established in a pivotal year for climate change negotiations at CoP26, and the start of the UN Decade of Ocean Science for Sustainable Development (2021-2030).

 - Light Water Is Black Water – Michael Begg, Composer

 - Holding the Ocean – Eve Mosher, Environmental artist